'Criminal Cabal'? FBI Fears Political Attacks May Imperil Work Of Field Agents

 In office meetings, agents have raised the allegations and the public's perception of the bureau, according to one FBI official who spoke on condition of anonymity in order to discuss internal discussions.

-Agents remain focused on their mission—protecting the public—regardless of the political winds, the official said.
+Agents remain focused on their mission — protecting the public — regardless of the political winds, the official said.

 Neither FBI Director Christopher Wray nor former leaders have defended Strzok's messages, but they make the case that special agents and analysts and attorneys are allowed to have — and express — opinions.